Shayokh144/iOSEssentials/MobileDevOps/Fastlane.md

-# Fastlane
+# Fastlane Basics

-- ### used to automate deployment of app to the App Store
+- ### Fastlane is a tool that automates the build, test and deployment of mobile apps.
+It is an open source platform aimed at simplifying Android and iOS deployment.
+It lets you automate every aspect of your development and release workflow.
+- In other words, fastlane handles all the tedious tasks of automating code signing, App Store upload, etc. Most of the native iOS projects are currently using fastlane.

 ## Fastlane Toolchain
 - **produce:** creates new iOS apps in both App Store Connect and the Apple Developer Portal.